-Please note: the above areas are used as the basis for 80% of your grade for the course; the Midterm and Final exam will constitute the remaining 20% of your grade.
+Please note: the above areas are used as the basis for 80% of your grade for the course; the midterm and/or final exam will constitute the remaining 20% of your grade.

-• Examples of Major Assessments include items that are summative in nature, such as: tests, projects, persuasive essays, oral presentations, cultural comparisons, or any other type of assessment used to capture evidence of learning at the culmination of a unit of study.

-- Examples of Minor Assessments include items that are formative in nature, such as: quizzes, reading and listening comprehension checks, informal writing assignments (emails), or any other type of assessment that is diagnostic in nature and used to guide instruction and provide ongoing feedback to students. - Note: grades for individual assignments are entered into Genesis for the marking period in which the assignment is assigned and collected, and not a subsequent marking period. - Extra Credit will only be available for assignments that have been approved ahead of time by the teacher and department supervisor. - In this course, it is expected that students will submit only their best work, and teachers reserve the right not to accept work that is substantially below what a student is capable of producing. - Please speak to your teacher about the opportunity for earned Second Chances on certain Major Assessments.
+- Examples of Major Assessments include items that are summative in nature, such as: tests, projects, formal presentations, essays, dialogues, or any other type of assessment used to capture evidence of learning at the culmination of a unit of study. - Examples of Minor Assessments include items that are formative in nature, such as: quizzes, comprehension checks, informal presentations, informal writing assignments, exit tickets, small-scale research activities, in class worksheets, or any other type of assessment that is diagnostic in nature and used to guide instruction and provide ongoing feedback to students. - Note: grades for individual assignments are entered into Genesis for the marking period in which the assignment is assigned and collected, and not a subsequent marking period. - Extra Credit will only be available for assignments that have been approved ahead of time by the teacher and department supervisor. - In this course, it is expected that students will submit only their best work, and teachers reserve the right not to accept work that is substantially below what a student is capable of producing. - Please speak to your teacher about the opportunity for earned Second Chances on certain Major Assessments.

-HOMEWORK/PROJECTS/ESSAYS:
+HOMEWORK/PROJECTS: